lillo42/trupe/docs/actors/actor-lifecycle.md

 ### `InitializeAsync`

 Called once when the actor first starts, before it begins processing messages.
+It is triggered by the `InitializeActor` system message sent by the supervisor when the actor is created.
 Use it for setup work:

 ```csharp
 public class DatabaseActor : Actor